 Audio-wise, the Chromebook Flip’s speakers are loud, but lack much nuance to really appreciate music.
 There’s also a slight hint of tininess that limits how high you can set the volume before it’s unbearable, so plug in a pair of headphones if you’re looking to rock out.

 From top to bottom, the Asus Chromebook C302 is our most favorite Chromebook yet.
 It meets high standards set by the HP Chromebook 13 and other premium Chrome OS machine with a classy design and high-spec parts – yet it does all of this at a lower price.

 Our only legitimate complaint about this hybrid Chrome OS machine is it’s mediocre speakers, but it’s an issue we take with 80% of laptops.
 In other transitory problems, we wished Android app integration would have been more seamless, but for now, it’s an ongoing process.
 We’re sure Google will add Play store access to a stable Chrome OS build for this particular Chromebook as it has with others in the past.

 If you’ve been on the fence about buying a premium Chromebook, this one has 100 reasons (read: dollars, pounds … you get it) to make you jump for it.
 Although it isn’t a huge price difference, the Asus Chromebook Flip C302 rises to its premium stature with a gorgeous screen and a better keyboard than you would find on some Ultrabooks.

-This is the first Chromebook that genuinely feels as comfortable to use as a tablet as it is a traditional laptop.
-While the Samsung Chromebook Pro nearly renders this model moot with a sharper screen and built-in stylus, we have yet to see how it performs.
-For now, the Asus Chromebook Flip C302 is king of the Chrome OS hill and it’s well worth your utmost attention.
+This is the first Chromebook that actually feels as comfortable to use as a tablet as it is a traditional laptop.
+While the Samsung Chromebook Pro almost makes this version pointless with its sharper screen and built-in stylus, we have yet to see how it performs.
+For now, the Asus Chromebook Flip C302 is king of the Chrome OS hill and it’s still worth your time, even in 2018.